Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 S. V. S. Narayana Murty

 Yeah.
 Just to give you what will happen is they will take maybe say 10 aircraft, 20 aircraft and they put a common material requirement bill of material.
-So what will happen is we will not be knowing for how many aircraft they are using.
-But the difficulty in answering your question is only that we’ll only know what is the purchase order placed on that in that very small component they may be making or very big component.
-So numbers for which the order is placed is unknown.
+So, what will happen is we will not be knowing for how many aircraft they are using.
+But the difficulty in answering your question is only that.
+We’ll only know what is the purchase order placed on that in that very small component they may be making or very big component.
+So, numbers for which the order is placed is unknown.

 Okay.
 Okay.
 Thank you.